Last updated 7 June 2023

 1. Qualifying Rounds: If more than one team registers for the Jessup Competition from the same country, the ILSA Executive Office will notify each team that a Qualifying Round will be held to determine which team(s) will represent the country at the White & Case International Rounds.
 The Executive Office will also appoint a National Administrator to organize the Qualifying Round.
 The Administrator may create a Rules Supplement to the Jessup Official Rules that will regulate the Qualifying Tournament.
 Each team participating in a Qualifying Tournament will participate in four preliminary oral rounds, arguing twice as Applicant and twice as Respondent.
 However, if four (4) or fewer teams are participating in a Qualifying Round, the ILSA Executive Office may allow each team to participate in less than four preliminary oral rounds.
 For more information, please see the Official Rules.

 2. International Rounds: The highest level of the Jessup Competition is the White & Case International Rounds, held each year in Washington, D.C.
 The White & Case International Rounds includes Preliminary Rounds, Advanced Rounds, and the World Championship Round.
 During the Preliminary Rounds, each team will compete in four (4) oral rounds, pleading twice as Applicant and twice as Respondent.
 The White & Case International Rounds last one week.
-For more information, please see the Official Rules and the Jessup 2023 Page on ILSA’s website.
+For more information, please see the Official Rules on ILSA’s website.

 What is a Qualifying Round?